Frequently Asked Questions About Applying

 Recipients are not eligible for undergraduate Ford Family Scholarship funds if they are taking distance learning courses exclusively.

-A recipient may attend a community college, but only with the intention of transferring and obtaining a bachelor's degree.
+A recipient in the Ford Scholars Program may attend a community college, but only with the intention of transferring and obtaining a bachelor's degree.

-The Fords Sons & Daughters Program does not require a recommendation.
+The Ford Sons & Daughters Program does not require a recommendation.

 Additional recommendations beyond those required will not be accepted.